copycatchiller/UniT2/readme.md

 * Download the ZIP
 * CD into it
-* Open gbunity.python, change the CHROME_PATH to the path of the chromedriver in the zip you downloaded.
 * Run <code>python gbunity.py</code>
 * Enter your username and password when prompted